 we get to work on it!

-We arrived home at dusk last Monday night from the Animal Rights 2016 conference in Los Angeles, a conference we were able to attend only because accumulated flyer miles covered the travel and speaker discounts offset the other expenses.
+We arrived home from the Animal Rights 2016 conference in Los Angeles at dusk.
+We had been able to attend only because accumulated flyer miles covered the travel and speaker discounts offset the other expenses.

 A gigantic limb from a perhaps century-old alder, the limb itself bigger than most alders ever grow to be, had crashed down in our driveway during our absence, cutting off all of our electronic communications.